Summer nights are upon us, full of the chirping of crickets, the blinking of fireflies, and the buzzing of… mosquitoes.

 Ticks can spread Lyme disease, human babesiosis, and Rocky Mountain spotted fever.
-(Stay on top of the news related to West Nile virus at the Centers for Disease Control and Prevention’s West Nile page.)
+(Stay on top of the news related to the West Nile virus at the Centers for Disease Control and Prevention's West Nile page.)

 What is Lyme disease?
 Caused by Borrelia burgdorferi bacterium-carrying ticks, a person with this disease experiences symptoms such as fever, fatigue, and skin rashes.

 Several tested repellents (see ratings below) protected against deer ticks and two common types of mosquitoes for 8 hours or more.

 Four of those contain deet in varying levels: